 Frontal airbags are designed to inflate in moderate to severe frontal crashes to prevent a person's head and chest from contacting hard structures in the vehicle known to cause serious injuries.
 Typically frontal airbags deploy within the first 50 milliseconds (0.05 seconds) of impact.
 They offer the most protection when occupants are wearing safety belts and sitting properly in the seat but are designed to provide protection for all occupants.
 Newer airbags have advanced features that include a safety belt sensor and an algorithm to decide whether to deploy the bag in a given crash, depending on whether people are using safety belts.
 Typically a front airbag will deploy for unbelted occupants when the crash is the equivalent of an impact into a rigid wall at 10-12 mph.
 Most airbags will deploy at a higher threshold — about 16 mph — for belted occupants because the belts alone are likely to provide adequate protection up to these moderate speeds.
 Frontal airbags may deploy to help protect occupants in side impacts if there is sufficient forward movement during the crash.

 The driver airbag is located in the steering wheel.
 The passenger airbag is located in the instrument panel.
 Some manufacturers provide supplemental knee airbags, mounted in the lower instrument panel.
 Knee airbags distribute impact forces to reduce leg injuries.
 They also help reduce forces on an occupant's chest and abdomen by controlling movement of the occupant's lower body.
-Seat cushion airbags serve a similar purpose as the knee airbag, but are located in the seat pan instead of the instrument panel.

 Since the 1999 model year, the federal government has required automakers to install driver and passenger airbags for frontal impact protection in all cars, light trucks and vans.
 Most new vehicles had dual frontal airbags even before they were required safety equipment.